anm/anm.github.com/blog/_posts/2012-04-21-Nyancat-Psytrance-Meditation-Programming.md

        url("/img/slide-cat.gif");
        color: white;} a, a:visited {color: white} #main, #sidebar {background-color: rgba(0,0,0,0.7); border-radius:15px; padding: 15px}'

-title: Nyancat, Psytrance, Meditation, Programming
+title: Nyan cat, Psytrance, Meditation, Programming
 tags: [software, life, nyancat]
 ---

 My highest score at <a href="http://nyan.cat">nyan.cat</a> was achieved when programming.
 I was at work and struggling to get much done.
-Then I put on nyancat and within a few hours I had resolved several issues.
+Then I put on nyan cat and within a few hours I had resolved several issues.
 I guessed it might be helping because it occupied the part of my brain that usually would be free to distract me by generating unrelated thoughts.